briandipalma/flux-for-components/README.md

 }
 {% endhighlight %}

-To allow all the actors in a component to use the same instances the factory would be scoped per component.
-So for each instance of a component, such as an FX tile, we would create a new factory and pass that factory into the component as a view `prop`.
+For each instance of a component, such as an FX tile, we would create a new factory and pass that factory into the component as a view `prop`.
+The React `Tile` view component would pass the factory on downward to it's child view components.
+From that point in the view downward the dispatcher, views, stores and action creators would all share the same dependency instances.
+These instances would be separate from the instances in another `Tile` view component.

 {% highlight javascript %}
 const componentDispatcher = new Flux.Dispatcher();